Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 #### Hit Group

-Each Hit Group shader record consists of a Closest Hit shader, Any Hit shader (optional) and Intersection (optional) shader, followed by the set of embedded parameters to be made available to the three shaders.
+Each Hit Group shader record consists of a Closest Hit shader, Any Hit shader (optional) and Intersection shader (optional), followed by the set of embedded parameters to be made available to the three shaders.
 As the hit group which should be called is dependent on the instance and geometry which were hit and the ray type, the indexing rules for hit groups are